kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 ```

 ## View Source Code
+When we first start building themes in WordPress we need to get into the habit of checking if our page is generating errors.
+The Chrome inspector tool will help us find errors.

 ### 404 Errors

-Right click on the page and `View Page Source`.
+Here are some 404 errors when we use the Console in Google Chrome (shortcut to open is `cmd`+`option`+`j`)

 This will let you see if the hook is working.
 Our Bootstrap Jumbotron code still has some static links.
 Check out all these broken 404 pages.
-It means we requested the page from the server and the server tells us that it has no idea what we are talking about because the files we requested do not exist on the server.
+It means we requested the page from the server and the server tells us the files we requested do not exist on the server.

-Here are some 404 errors when we use the Console in Google Chrome (shortcut to open is `cmd`+`option`+`j`)

 ![404 errors](https://i.imgur.com/6RW0uHc.png)

 You will see that `bootstrap.min.css` is included
 ![our hook is working](https://i.imgur.com/3jC4etb.png)

-* Delete unused old link to `bootstrap.min.css`
+* Delete unused old link to `bootstrap.min.css`.
+This was the `<link>` that is hardcoded inside our `header.php`.
+We don't need this anymore because we will be dynamically injecting this `<link>` using our new function in `functions.php` and the hook that will inject it just above our closing `</head>`.

-## Add our style.css using our functions.php page
+## Add more of our CSS using functions.php
 What about link to `jumbotron.css`?
 How can we add that?

-On the original static source if you click on the link it will take you to jumbotron.css and show you this code:
+On the original static source if you click on the link it will take you to `jumbotron.css` and show you this code:

 ```css
 body {